marktheunissen/lpr-deps/README.md

-# lpr-debs
+# LPR Dependencies

-Build the dependencies for OpenALPR on ARM architecture.
+Build the dependencies for OpenALPR on ARM architecture using Docker.